-Primus (1986-present) is a Funk Metal band from San Francisco, California, USA.
+Primus (1986-present): a Funk Metal band from San Francisco, California, USA.

 es Claypool (bass/vocals) and Todd Huth (guitar) got together in the early 1980s under the original name Primate.
 As something of a cult phenomenon, their first release was a live effort titled Suck On This (1989) recorded at a local club and released on their own 'Prawnsong' label.
 Joe Satriani protégé Larry LaLonde replaced Huth who had left to join another bay area Thrash act by the name of Blind Illusion, a band from which Claypool had once come.